chauff/cse1500-web-transcripts/_lectures/css.md

 ### :bangbang: ::first-letter and ::first-line

-🚩🚩🚩 This section on `::first-letter` and `::first-line` is optional.

 So, what are abstractions that go beyond what is specified in the document language?
 Two popular examples are the `::first-letter` and the `::first-line` pseudo-elements.
 They do exactly what the names suggests, enabling you to style the first letter and first line respectively.
 Without those pseudo-elements, you would have to wrap the first letter in a `<span>` (or similar) element.
 This may only be mildly annoying, however, determining what constitutes the first line of a piece of text requires a clever way of computing at which word exactly the line ends while taking into acount changing viewport sizes (to then again, wrap that part of the text in a `<span>` element).
 Let's look at an example :point_down::

 ```html